Imaginary Cat - Korean Drama, Review, Pictures, Video 상상고양이

 let her die in peace in his arms.

-Jong Hyun lovingly
+Jong Hyun

-alone.
-Apparently cats like to be alone when they die,
+die alone.
+Apparently cats like to be alone when they

-be able to do all that, just to die alone?
+paralyzed cat be able to do all that, just to die alone?

 Morning comes, Jong Hyun wakes up and runs around